Lithrun/Erios-Documentation/_docs/api/static/String.md

 ---
-# This file was automatically generated on 2025-03-26 by the Lunaris Documentation Generator
+# This file was automatically generated on 2025-05-28 by the Lunaris Documentation Generator
-title: LunarisString
+title: String
 categories: [docs]
 toc: true
 badge: Static